-" Depart, 2.50 Arrive, 3.20 GOING NORTH.
+Chatham Branch Railway.

+ON & AFTER MONDAY, OCT.
+15th, until further notice, Trains will run on this Railway daily, (Sundays excepted) as follows :-GOING SOUTH.
+EXPRESS.
+ACCOM'DATION Chatham, Depart, 2.00 a.m., Chatham June'n, Arrive 2.30 " Depart, 2.50 Arrive, 3.20 Chatham, GOING NORTH.

-Arrive, 5.50 This Railway is run in connection with the Inter- By reference to the above Time Table it will be seen that close connections are made with all pas senger Trains both DAY and NIGHT on the Inter- Mondays, Wednesdays and Fridays, and to Halifax on Tuesdays, Thursdays and Saturdays, and from St. John, Tuesdays, Thursdays and Saturdays, and from Halifax, Mondays, Wednesdays and Fridays.
-Chatham Passengers wishing to return from the Junction by the same train may obtain Tickets for All the above Trains stop at Nelson Station, both INTERCOLONIAL RAILWAY.
+The above Table is made up on St. John Time, which is 20 Minutes Faster than I. C. R. time This Railway is run in connection with the Inter-colonial and through Tickets are issued at Chatham Station to all Stations on the Intercolonial, and freight is despatched therefrom to all points North All freight for transportation over this road, if above Fourth (4th) Class, will be taken delivery of at the Union Wharf, Chatham, and forwarded free of Truckage, Custom House Entry or other charges.
+By reference to the above Time Table it will be sen that close connections are made with all pas senger Trains both DAY and NIGHT on the Inter-Mondays, Wednesdays and Fridays, and to Halifax on Tuesdays, Thursdays and Saturdays, and from St. John, Tuesdays, Thursdays and Saturdays, and from Halifax, Mondays, Wednesdays and Fridays.
+Chatham Passengers wishing to return from the Junction by the same train may obtain Tickets for the trip both ways at one fare.
+All the above Trains stop at Nelson Station, both Tickets for the Chatham Railway are sold at the Junction Station (as well as at the Chatham end of the line) and all passengers are requested to procure them before going on the Cars.
+Passengers who are not provided with Tickets will be charged extra Persons wishing to go to Chatham by rail can leave Newcastle at 2.30 a. m. and 10.10 a. m., and returning leave Chatham at 4.30 p. m. and 11.40 INTERCOLONIAL RAILWAY.
 1877-8 Winter Arrangement.
-1877-8 ON and after MONDAY, the 15th OCTOBER, trains will leave as follows:- For St. John and Way Stations (Accommodation) Miramichi 9.51 a. m., and Chatham Junction Gen. Supt.
+1877-8 ON and after MONDAY, the 15th OCTOBER, trains will leave as follows:- For Rivere du Loup and Way Stations (Express) Chatham Junction at 12.03 a.m., and Miramichi at 12.26 a. m.
+For Rivere du Loup and Way Stations (Accommodation) Chatham Junction at 4.54 p. m., Miramichi at 5.30 p. m. tion at 2.23 a. m.
+For St. John and Way Stations (Accommodation) Miramichi 9.51 a. m., and Chatham Junction C. J. BRYDGES, Gen. Supt.
 Gov't Railways.
 Moncton, N. B., Oct.
 16th, '77.
 D. T. JOHNSTONE.

+For St. John, Halifax and Way Stations (Express) Miramichi at 2.10 a. m., and Chatham Junc- This House has lately been refurnished, and every possible arrangement made to ensure the comfort Chatham Livery Stables.
 Regular Coaches to trains leaving and arriving at CHATHAM RAILWAY STATION.

-Two Regular Stages per day

-each way between Chatham

-and Newcastle.

-Office and Stables - - - Water Street, Chatham; ESTABLISHED 1867.
+Two Regular Stages per day and Newcastle.
+Office and Stables - - - Water Street, Chatham, Manufr's, Builders, etc. each way between Chatham ESTABLISHED 1867.
+Twines, &c.

-WE are heavy manufacturers of all kinds of

-NETTINGS
+NO. 38

-Fishermen can be supplied at the lowest prices by applying to A. & R. LOGGIE, Black Brook
+WE are heavy manufacturers of all kinds of NETTINGS Fishermen can be supplied at the lowest prices by applying to A. & R. LOGGIE, Black Brook REMINGTON

-IRON PIPE

-WISDOM & FISH

 ST. JOHN, N. B.

 IRON PIPE

-Steam and Gas Fittings, Brass Valves,

-Hose, Packing, Cotton Waste, Steam
+Steam and Gas Fittings, Brass Valves, Hose, Packing, Cotton Waste, Steam Whistles and Lubricating Oils,

-Whistles and Labricating Oils, Rubber and Leather Belting,
+Rubber and Leather Belting,

-and Mill Supplies.
+TO THE

+FARMERS OF MIRAMICHI.